aws/karpenter-provider-aws/designs/aws/custom-user-data-and-amis.md

 * The main problem with this approach is “How will Karpenter apply labels, taints on the worker nodes?”
     * We’ll continue our existing approach where in Karpenter applies them on the node object that is created by Karpenter.
 Any labels specified via kubelet args, will just be merged in.
-* Since we also don’t control the rest of the kubeletConfig, we might need to potentially introduce a provisioner field what the kubeReserved and sysReserved values are so Karpenter accurately bin packs.
+* Since we also don’t control the rest of the kubeletConfig, we might need to potentially introduce a provisioner field to specify what the kubeReserved and sysReserved values are so Karpenter accurately bin packs.
 Karpenter isn’t concerned with any other kubelet parameter.
 So something like this -
     *
     ```
       spec: